 You are probably already familiar with the now famous study that once you reach a yearly income of $75,000 your happiness won't change much by making more money.
 That number varies depending on where you live and a study from 2014 adjusted it to reflect cost of living by state.
 Since I live in Los Angeles, I checked the number for California (you can look up your state's happiness salary here) and according to the data, that magic number is $95,325.
 Let me repeat it: according to research, you can be happy if you make $95,325 or more if you live in California.
 As the cost of living in LA has increased much faster than income since 2014, I imagine now that number is probably higher.
 How much money do you make?

 Money is something that most job seekers and career changers struggle with: you are probably afraid of taking a financial hit if you change jobs or careers, or if you start your own business.
-If you are unemployed, you are probably so freaked out and worried about your lack of money that you cannot sleep.
-If you are feeling conflicted and unsure about what to do professionally, chances are part of what is holding you back is financial considerations – the profession that you feel called to do does not pay enough, especially for the first few years.
-While it is helpful to know that we now have proof that you are not crazy, or overly greedy, or spiritually unenlightened if you live in California and feel stressed about making less than $95,000+, it’s important to know just how many people actually do make the “happiness” salary.
-I did some research, and while I couldn’t find the exact percentile of people at this income level, I found some statistics of the income distribution in the state.
+If you are unemployed, you might be so worried about your lack of money that you cannot sleep.
+If you are feeling conflicted and unsure about what to do professionally, chances are part of what is holding you back is financial considerations - the profession that you feel called to do does not pay enough, especially for the first few years.
+While it is helpful to know that we now have proof that you are not crazy, or overly greedy, or spiritually unenlightened if you live in California and feel stressed about making less than $95,000+, it's important to know just how many people actually do make the "happiness" salary.
+I did some research, and while I couldn't find the exact percentile of people at this income level, I found some statistics of the income distribution in the state.

 So based on my research, we can say that about 25% of Californians have a yearly income of $95K or more.
 What should we do with this data?
 Usually, career blogs focus on how you can achieve that income; what I always find missing from this conversation about happiness is that if we take that study at face value, we live in a society were 3 out of 4 people are not making the amount of money needed for happiness, nor statistically will be able to.
 So when we focus on just the individual, aka, you should feel happy at $95K, or you should try to make six figures, we are really talking to just 1 out of 4 people, and we are also implying you will not be happy unless you are in one of the professions that will allow you to make that kind of money.
 If 1 out of 4 people does not make the "happiness" salary, it stands to reason that most jobs or businesses are not adequately providing financially for Californians.
 What do we do now?